Consumer Watchdog has tens of millions of reasons to oppose needed insurance reforms

 Consumer Watchdog authored this provision for itself within Prop 103 to secure a self-sustaining funding source that couldn’t be challenged.

-According to data from the Department of Insurance, Consumer Watchdog collects nearly 90 percent of the intervenor fees granted in the State of California since 2018.
-In fact, this year, Consumer Watchdog has filed 100% of all interventions to date.
+According to data from the Department of Insurance, Consumer Watchdog collected over 94% of the intervenor fees granted in the State of California since 2019.
+In fact, in 2024, Consumer Watchdog received 100% of all the intervenor compensation – totaling $643,530.15 – paid out by the State of California.

 But the group’s tactics are plain for all to see.
 They’re in the intervenor fee business not to represent consumers (since they have no consumer members).